VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 The exported CSV data can be imported to VictoriaMetrics via [/api/v1/import/csv](#how-to-import-csv-data).

-The [deduplication](#deduplication) isn't applied for the data exported in CSV.
-It is expected that the de-duplication is performed during data import.
+The [deduplication](#deduplication) is applied for the data exported in CSV by default.
+It is possible to export raw data without de-duplication by passing `reduce_mem_usage=1` query arg to `/api/v1/export/csv`.

 ### How to export data in native format